 Symptoms of imposter syndrome

-First of all, I tell you that the imposter syndrome is not easy to detect.
+First, I tell you that imposter syndrome is not easy to detect.
 The first thing to be alert to is if you have a very perfectionist personality.
 Another caveat is the constant formation, exaggeratedly.
-Look, I don’t want to tell you that it’s bad to train or update.
+I don’t want to tell you that training or updating is bad.
 Just know why you’re doing it.
 If it’s because you never feel trained, you have to check yourself out.